SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 	yum install slipstream-connector-ec2

-With the software is installed, you need to restart the SlipStream service in order for it to take the new connector into account:
+With the software installed, you need to restart the SlipStream service in order for it to take into account the new connector:

 	service slipstream restart